docQodly/docs/docs/get-started/data.md

 ## Automatic backup

 In the Qodly Console you can activate the [backup option](../cloud/dataManagement.md).
 You can choose the frequency of your full backup.
 Incremental backup is created every hour in between.
 You can restore any backup at any time.

+Your data are transferred from your environment and backed up in [AWS S3 services](https://aws.amazon.com/s3/).
+This process ensures that your information is securely stored in the cloud, protecting it from potential data loss or system failures.
+Using AWS S3, your data benefits from high durability and availability.
+The service employs advanced encryption methods to safeguard your information both in transit and at rest.

 ## sFTP access